From the northern tip of

 Tanjung Sasar, the northern tip of Sumba is uninhabited and barren; only on the mountain slopes some trees and shrubs grow.
 Wunga is the northernmost village and the oldest settlement in Sumba.
 It was set up sometime in the first millennium.
 For the people in Sumba Wunga is the source of their history – according to Marapu teaching ancestors of all Sumba people descended from this village.
 Either the ancestors came to this island by boat - or following Marapu belief by a ladder from heaven.
 It seems that time stands still there.
 Entries in the guestbook show that visitors come here only about once a month.
 Accordingly, you get received with friendliness by the villagers.

-The road there starts 7 km west of Kadahang behind at a bend.
+The road to the traditional village of Wunga does not start from the road sign Wunga but 7 km west of Kadahang at a bend and a quarry.
 Some buses from Waingapu, which go until Tana Mbanas can stop at the branch but most busses stop already before at Kadahang.
 From there it continues on an increasingly bad road, ending as a path below the village.

 Further south, but 2 km before the Kanatang River bridge a rugged track, branches off to the inland.
 After 13 km you reach the traditional settlement of Kalamba, which lies in a wonderful green riverine oasis.
 You can bath in the river.
 Swimming through the river you can reach a small waterfall.